k0retux/fuddly/docs/source/data_model.rst

 random
   Make the node behave in a random way.

+finite
+  Make the node *finite*, meaning that it will exhaust at some point (meaning that it has cycled over all its possible values or shapes) When the situation occurs, a notification is posted in the node environment (refer to :ref:`data-manip`)

+infinite
+  Make the node *infinite*, meaning that it will always provide values.

 mutable
   Make the node mutable.
 It is a shortcut for the node attribute